 - Average Treatment Rate

 - Guest Capture Rate

-A thorough analysis of these metrics would help develop a snapshot of spa operations and prompt spa management to deploy targeted strategies to boost spa top line and optimise expenses.
+A thorough analysis of these metrics would help develop a snapshot of spa operations and prompt spa management to deploy targeted strategies to boost the spa top line and optimise expenses.

-Spa location, accessibility and visibility remain among primary factors affecting facility performance.
+Spa location, accessibility and visibility remain among the primary factors affecting facility performance.
 Positioning the spa as a central and easy-to-find outlet will drive higher visitation compared to an outlet that is tucked away and hardly accessible.
 Moreover, knowing the competitive marketplace and accurately positioning the spa to address a certain market niche will make the property stand out and attract attention from potential customers.

 In this report, Horwath HTL Health and Wellness discusses a selection of revenue maximisation strategies that focus on: